HAMLET: Graph Transformer Neural Operator for Partial Differential Equations: Experimental Results

 The generalisability of \PhysGTN\ was further underscored by its performance on the Shallow Water and Diffusion Reaction datasets.
 Its ability to maintain low nRMSE values across these diverse datasets suggests that \PhysGTN\ is not just tailored to a single type of physical simulation, but can be applied across various domains.
 This adaptability is critical for real-world applications, where conditions can be unpredictable and models must maintain a high degree of accuracy.
 Furthermore, there is a clear trend that as $\beta$ increases, the nRMSE decreases for \PhysGTN, suggesting that it scales well with complexity or noise within the data.

-\textbf{Does the Graph Radius Affect Performance?} In Figure~\ref{fig:FIG_PLOT_ABL}-(A), the ablation study, using Darcy Flow, on the radius for the construction of the circular graph reveals a clear inverse relationship between the radius and the nRMSE.
+In addition, we conducted an in-depth comparison of a dynamic PDE modelling as predicted by OFormer and \PhysGTN\ against the reference solution.
+The results, illustrated in Figure \ref{fig:FIG_VIS_DR2D_U}, underscore the accuracy of \PhysGTN\'s predictions, which closely align with the reference, highlighting its effectiveness in dynamic PDE modelling.
+Our additional investigations reinforce \PhysGTN\'s state-of-the-art performance.
+Additional numerical experiments are also available under Appendix~\ref{Appendix_Result}.\\ \\ \textbf{Does the Graph Radius Affect Performance?} In Figure~\ref{fig:FIG_PLOT_ABL}-(A), the ablation study, using Darcy Flow, on the radius for the construction of the circular graph reveals a clear inverse relationship between the radius and the nRMSE.
 As the graph radius increases, there is an improvement in the nRMSE, indicating enhanced model performance.
 This trend continues until the radius reaches approximately 0.1 to 0.14, at which point the performance gains begin to plateau.
 This plateau suggests a convergence in performance improvement despite the graph becoming more complex with a greater number of edges.

 \textbf{Performance Across Resolutions.} The visual representations in Figure~\ref{fig:FIG_PLOT_LOC} provide a comparison between the reference results and those predicted by OFormer (a non-graph transformer) and \PhysGTN\ models at different input resolutions.
 Qualitatively, the \PhysGTN\ produces heat maps that more closely resemble the reference, especially at the finer $64\times64$ resolution.
-This observation is quantitatively supported by the nRMSE values, where PhysGTN consistently outperforms OFormer.
-At $32\times32$ resolution, PhysGTN demonstrates a lower nRMSE to OFormer.
+This observation is quantitatively supported by the nRMSE values, where \PhysGTN\ consistently outperforms OFormer.
+At $32\times32$ resolution, \PhysGTN\ demonstrates a lower nRMSE to OFormer.
 The trend of superior performance continues at $64\times64$ resolution.
 These results suggest that \PhysGTN\ is better at capturing the intricacies of the dataset at different resolutions, which could be attributed to its graph-based perspective that may be more adept at encoding spatial relationships within the data.